Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

 Digital Certificate - Request a Single or Multi-Domain Server SSL Certificate

-This article explains how to request an SSL certificate which can be used to secure network communications for a server.
+This article explains how to request an SSL certificate for single or multiple domains which can be used to secure network communications for a server.

-To request an SSL certificate generate a valid Certificate Signing Request (CSR) then submit that to the appropriate on-campus authority for approval, along with whatever metadata that authority requests.
+To request a single or multiple domain SSL certificate generate a valid Certificate Signing Request (CSR) then submit that to the appropriate on-campus authority for approval, along with whatever metadata that authority requests.
+Authority for some campus domains (notably those related to UC Medical Center and Booth School) has been delegated to the relevant IT staff that support those organizations.
 This document describes the process for submitting certificate requests to IT Services, which is the default certificate authority for campus.
-Authority for some campus domains (notably those related to UC Medical Center and Booth School) has been delegated to the relevant IT staff that support those organizations.
-If you are unsure where to submit your request then follow the procedure described below to submit to IT Services, who can direct you to the appropriate authority as needed.
+If you are unsure where to submit your request then contact your IT support staff or follow the procedure described below to submit to IT Services, who can direct you to the appropriate authority as needed.

 1. Generate a Certificate Signing Request